Skip to content

 • Texture: The surface may be smooth or textured, imitating the look of other roofing materials.

-It’s important to note that asbestos-containing roofing materials were widely used in construction before the health risks associated with asbestos became well-known.
-Asbestos was prized for its durability, fire resistance, and insulation properties.
-However, due to the recognised health hazards, the use of asbestos in construction has been phased out, and its removal is recommended when renovating or replacing roofing materials in older structures.
+Builders commonly used asbestos roofing materials in buildings before people understood the health risks.
+Many builders prized asbestos for its durability, fire resistance, and insulation properties.
+Because of the known health risks, the use of asbestos in construction has stopped.
+We now recommend asbestos roof tile removal when renovating or replacing roofs on older buildings.

-If you suspect that your roof contains asbestos or if you are planning any renovations, give SE Asbestos Surveys a call today.
+If you think your roof may have asbestos or plan to renovate, call SE Asbestos Surveys today.

 Yes, asbestos roofing sheets can be dangerous due to the potential release of asbestos fibers into the air.
-Asbestos is a mineral fiber that was widely used in construction materials, including roofing sheets, due to its strength, fire resistance, and insulation properties.
-However, exposure to asbestos fibers has been linked to serious health risks.
+Asbestos is a mineral fibre used in many building materials, including roofing sheets.
+Builders recognise asbestos for its strength, fire resistance, and insulation properties.
+However, studies link exposure to asbestos fibres with serious health risks.

 Asbestosis: A chronic lung condition caused by inhaling asbestos fibers over an extended period.
 It can result in lung scarring, leading to difficulty in breathing.